ekraw36/Tea_Docs/task_documentation.md

 *Note: Most numeric scientific measurements (like CO₂ concentration or uptake) are ratio‑type variables.*

-- Identify the variables you want Tea to analyze.
-(In the CO2 dataset: Plant, Type, Treatment, conc, and uptake.)
+- Identify the variables you want Tea to analyze. *(In the CO2 dataset: Plant, Type, Treatment, conc, and uptake.)*
 - Create a list of variable definitions in your Python file.
+  > ```
+  > variables = [
+  >   {
+  >     'name': '<VARIABLE NAME>'
+  >     'data type': '<VARIABLE TYPE>' // nominal, ordinal, interval, or ratio
+  >     'categories': '[cat1, cat2, cat3, ...]' // for data types nominal or ordinal
+  >     'range': '[<MIN>, <MAX>]' // for data types interal or ratio
+  >   }
+  > ]
+  > ```

-Add the following line after the variable definitions to pass them to Tea.
+- Add `tea.define_variables(variables)` after the variable definitions to pass them to Tea.
+// image

 ### 3. Define Study Design
 After defining your variables, you must tell Tea how they relate to each other.
-This is called the study design.
+This is called the [study design](glossary.md).
 Tea needs to know which variables are independent/contributors, which are dependent/outcomes, and whether your dataset comes from an experiment or an observational study.

--Decide whether your dataset represents an experiment or an observational study.
-The CO2 dataset is an observational study because plants weren’t assigned any treatments.
+- Decide whether your dataset represents an experiment or an observational study. *(The CO2 dataset is an experiment because the plants were assigned different CO2 concentrations.)*
-Create a study design dictionary in your Python file.
+- Create a study design dictionary in your Python file.
+  >

-Add the following line to pass the study design to Tea.
+- Add ` to pass the study design to Tea.
+// image

 Define Hypothesis
 A hypothesis tells Tea what relationship you want to test.
 Tea supports several types of hypotheses, including one‑sided comparisons, two‑sided comparisons, partial orders, and linear relationships.
 (Learn more about hypothesis testing here)